Redefining India’s Digital Governance Agenda

 Many people in rural areas do not have access to modern services like insurance and are? therefore either unable to withstand vagaries of nature or fall into the clutches of usurious local moneylenders or both.
 Availability of such services through appropriate ICT intermediation in even far flung and remote locations would greatly ameliorate living conditions for impoverished people there.
 But ubiquitous availability of such services to eligible persons in villages requires almost as fundamental a rethink in the sector as in the case of financial services.

 Create an open technology generic integrated platform for e-Governance that can be used by governments worldwide backed by strong support services by Indian IT industry and manpower.
 The time has come in a global context for such a platform based more on a service model? rather than on a product or proprietary model.
 Many countries are seeking such models and India could become a leading player in this space.
-This would need to be funded by government initially as a research project with strong industry participation? and later to be maintained and proliferated under a suitable framework, possibly one in which government owns the IPR or it is open sourced, but a strong government industry partnership maintains, propagates and supports it.
+This would need to be funded by government initially as a research project with strong industry participation and later to be maintained and proliferated under a suitable framework, possibly one in which government owns the IPR or it is open sourced, but a strong government industry partnership maintains, propagates and supports it.
 A five year time frame within which two or three clear milestones could be set should be adequate for reaching a takeoff stage.

 Position India as a hub for a number of ICT-related technologies relevant for developing/ multi-lingual countries.
 There are a number of technologies that need to be developed to facilitate proliferation of ICT based solutions in a developing country environment.
 India could position itself as a hub for such R&D by undertaking path-breaking research projects in areas like: